logo

 6- Department of Surgery, School of Medicine, Lorestan University of Medical Sciences, Khorramabad, Iran

-Objective: Wound healing is a critical physiological process that maintains the skin’s barrier function and prevents infection.
-The advent of nanotechnology, particularly the use of metallic nanoparticles, has opened new avenues to enhance the quality and accelerate the rate of wound repair.
-Among these, zinc oxide nanoparticles coated with acetylsalicylate have garnered considerable attention due to their combined antibacterial and regenerative properties, positioning them as a promising therapeutic agent in wound management.
-This study aimed to investigate the therapeutic effects of acetylsalicylate-coated zinc oxide nanoparticles on wound healing in male rats, with a particular focus on histopathological outcomes.
+Objective: Wound healing is a vital physiological process that maintains the skin’s barrier function and prevents infection.
+The emergence of nanotechnology, particularly metallic nanoparticles, has introduced new strategies to enhance and accelerate wound repair.
+Among these, zinc oxide nanoparticles coated with acetylsalicylate have attracted attention due to their combined antibacterial and regenerative properties, positioning them as a promising therapeutic option in wound management.
+This study aimed to evaluate the effects of acetylsalicylate-coated zinc oxide nanoparticles on wound healing in male rats, with an emphasis on histopathological outcomes.

-Methods: Wound repair is a complex interaction of cellular and biochemical events culminating in the restoration of tissue integrity and strength.
-Forty-eight healthy male Wistar rats of uniform weight were randomly assigned into four groups (n=12 each) following the induction of standardized wounds: Group I (control, no treatment), Group II (treated with standard phenytoin ointment), Group III (treated with base ointment), and Group IV (treated with acetylsalicylate-coated zinc oxide nanoparticles).
+Methods: Wound repair involves a complex interplay of cellular and biochemical events leading to the restoration of tissue integrity.
+Forty-eight healthy male Wistar rats of uniform weight were randomly assigned to four groups (n=12 each) after standardized wound induction: Group I (control, no treatment), Group II (treated with standard phenytoin ointment), Group III (treated with base ointment), and Group IV (treated with acetylsalicylate-coated zinc oxide nanoparticles).
 Treatments were applied once daily for seven consecutive days.
-Histopathological assessments were performed on days 7, 14, and 21 post-wounding.
+Histopathological assessments were conducted on days 7, 14, and 21 post-wounding.

-Results: The results demonstrated that Group IV exhibited significantly enhanced histopathological indices and wound healing progression compared to the other groups (P < 0.05).
-These findings suggest that zinc oxide nanoparticles coated with acetylsalicylate exert potent anti-inflammatory, antibacterial, and tissue-regenerative effects that substantially promote wound repair in this animal model.
-The marked improvement in epidermal and dermal regeneration across different phases of healing highlights the efficacy of this nanocomposite.
+Results: Group IV demonstrated significantly improved histopathological indices and accelerated wound healing compared with the other groups (P < 0.05).
+The findings indicate that acetylsalicylate-coated zinc oxide nanoparticles possess potent anti-inflammatory, antibacterial, and tissue-regenerative effects that substantially enhance wound repair in this animal model.
+Notably, epidermal and dermal regeneration across different healing phases was markedly improved, underscoring the efficacy of this nanocomposite.

-Conclusion: Given these promising results, acetylsalicylate-coated zinc oxide nanoparticles may represent a novel and effective therapeutic modality for wound management, particularly for infected wounds.
-Nonetheless, further preclinical studies and clinical trials are necessary to validate these effects and support their translation to human clinical applications.
+Conclusion: Acetylsalicylate-coated zinc oxide nanoparticles may serve as a novel and effective therapeutic modality for wound management, particularly in infected wounds.
+Nevertheless, additional preclinical studies and clinical trials are required to confirm these effects and support their translation to human clinical applications.

 Type of Study: Research | Subject: Clinical